A Level Geology

 Information & Support

 You will be expected to undertake at least 4-6 hours of independent study time per week.
-Throughout the year you will be able to access additional support through drop-in sessions, dedicated revision workshops, tailored to 1-to-1 provision, as well as a variety of additional opportunities to stretch and challenge the most able students.
+Throughout the year you will be able to access additional support through dedicated revision workshop sessions, 1-to-1 reviews of progress, as well as a variety of additional opportunities to stretch and challenge the most able students.
 We encourage you to proactively engage with the support available in order to reach your full potential.

 What will I need?